Resources / Blog Posts / Seven Steps for Developing Corporate Family-Caregiver Benefits Programs

 Over 43 million people in the United States currently provide unpaid care to a family member; 52 percent of these caregivers are also employed full- or part-time.
 In Canada, the situation is similar, with a staggering one in two workers also juggling caregiving responsibilities.
 The demands placed on these caregivers are often overwhelming, exhausting, and unsustainable.
 Many experts have identified this as an impending public health crisis.

-Fortunately, there is much a company can do now to prepare for the RAISE Act’s–or any other legislative initiatives–recommendations.
+The good news is that employers are in a unique position to make a real impact.
+By offering the right support, they can help caregivers juggle both work and family duties.
+The result?
+A more balanced, sustainable, and supportive workplace for all.
+Wondering where to begin?
 By following the seven steps outlined below, you can create your own comprehensive corporate caregiving strategy, one that ensures your company is well positioned to support the many family caregivers in your employ, even if you never know who they are.

 Step 1: Develop a clearly articulated position and policy on employee-caregiver support.